(Procedure for Best: Quality, Speed, & Profits)

 - Heavier carrier oils stubbornly cling to clear coat in an aggressive fashion or they smear, creating removal issues.
 (Think bacon grease clean-up on marble)

-Prolonged time or steps for compound or polish removal can slow down the paint correction process.
-Also, his can wreak havoc on finicky paint, causing potential marring since either
+Adding extra time or steps for compound or polish removal can slow down the paint correction process.
+Also, excess friction can wreak havoc on finicky paint, causing potential marring or worse.
+This occurs when additional pressure or additional wiping steps are needed for removal.

 - Heavier carrier oils are robust and difficult to remove for most panel prep or IPA (isopropyl alcohol) solutions.

-This can cause potential bonding issues for long term ceramic nano coating applications. because carrier oils creating a barrier between the clear coat and the coating.
+This can cause potential bonding issues for long term ceramic nano coating applications.
+This is a problem since carrier oils create a barrier between the clear coat and the coating.
 This interferes with optimal bonding of the coating and the clear coat.

 - Heavier carrier oils tend to ‘fill’ the paint, hiding the actual condition of the surface.

-Often a finish may look great after wiping off the final polish.
-However, if the panel is followed by a panel prep capable of removing heavier carrier oils, the finish is less appealing.
-Additionally, these oils may fill the surface and have the potential to pose bonding issues to ceramic nano coatings.
+Often a finish may look great after wiping off a super easy to use final polishes claiming ‘superior’ results.
+However, if the same panel is followed by a panel prep, capable of removing heavier carrier oils, the finish is less appealing.
+The heavier oils, used to make the product easy to use and wipe off, may fill the surface and have the potential to hide defects during paint correction.

 - ‘Long Working’ compounds or polishes tend to have a much greater quantity of carrier oils within the liquid composition, further complicating the removal process.

-‘Non Diminishing’ Abrasives Pair Perfectly with Short Buffing Cycles
+‘Non Diminishing’ Abrasives Pair Perfectly with Short Polishing Cycles

-Since the NDA particles do not lose their cut over the course of a buffing cycle, there is no need to work them for ‘long periods of time.’
+Because NDA particles do not lose their cut over the course of a polishing cycle (the time the product is used on a panel), there is no need to work them for ‘long periods of time.’

 How to Polish with ‘Non Diminishing’ Abrasive Liquids – Hint: It’s Different!

-‘Non Diminishing’ Compounds are designed to work fast and efficient.
-They cut constantly and consistently and are best when used with short cycles and frequent pad cleaning.
+‘Non Diminishing’ compounds and polishes are engineered to work fast and efficiently.
+They cut constantly and consistently and are best when used with short polishing cycles and frequent pad cleaning.
 Therefore, to optimize NDA correction capabilities on every paint system, a controlled test spot is essential to the process.
 With this methodology, a detailer can evaluate if: the combination of paint defects, severity of defects, the rate of material removal, liquid, pad, and machine choice all work effectively toward the desired result.

 Why ‘Non-Diminishing Abrasive’ Liquids are best overall for Paint Correction:

-In short ‘Non Diminishing’ Abrasives are King of Paint Correction due to:
+In short ‘Non Diminishing’ Abrasives are King of Paint Correction Liquids due to:

 - Greater Efficiency (quickly removing defects & consistency during polishing cycle)

-- Quality of Polishing (due to reducing the # of active variables during polishing)
+- A Higher Quality of Polishing (due to reducing the # of active variables during polishing)

 - Labor time savings + prolonged pads and machine use = Greater Profitability